arup-group/elara/README.md

 `elara run <CONFIG PATH>`

 Config files must be `.toml` format and be roughly formatted as follows.
-The various fields are detailed further below and examples are also included in the repo:
+The various fields are detailed further below and an [example config](https://github.com/arup-group/elara/blob/master/example_scenario.toml) is also included in the repo:

 ```
 [scenario]